-Pioneer Districts that support the third and future classes of Rotary Peace Fellows at one of the levels stated in Rotary Foundation Code of Policies section 13.020.5. will be recognized as "Pioneer Peacebuilders."
-(April 2002 Trustees Mtg., Dec.
-107)
+Pioneer Districts that support the third and future classes of Rotary Peace Fellows at one of the levels stated in Rotary Foundation Code of Policies section 13.020.5.

+Source: January 2002 Trustees Mtg., Dec.
+93 Amended by April 2002 Trustees Mtg., Dec.
+107